learnable/visit/README.md

 Assumed Models
 --------------

-Visit assumes there is a table 'users' existing in the database.
+Visit assumes there is a table 'users' existing in the database, and the existence of a <code>current_user</code> controller helper

 Development
 -----------